jayoung/Rtest_and_Rnotes/README.md

 module purge
 ```

+On gizmo/rhino, `~/bin/render_Rmd_report.pl` is a generic perl script that will take the name of one or more Rmd scripts as input, and make and run an sbatch script to render the report for each.

 On gizmo/rhino, using sbatch and a shell script, and run it like this: `cd ~/FH_fast_storage/git_more_repos/Rtest_and_Rnotes ; sbatch example_knit_batch_script.sh` - the script looks like this:
 ```